TheJelmega/prog-lang/design/README.md

 This is the same semantics as with `|` in `match` expressions.

 When a `let` binding is introduces, the use on the lazy OR boolean operator is not allowed when not in a parenthesized expression.

+#### While else

+In some cases, it can be useful to execute some different code if a while loop fails to enter its first iteration, therefore a `while` loop can be followed by an `else`.
+This in only executed if the initial condition returns false, not when the loop breaks on a subsequent iteration.

 ## 9.20.3.
 Do-while expression [↵](#920-loops-)